Estimated reading time: 7 minutes

 What's the difference between introversion and internalized dysregulation?

-Introversion is a personality trait; internalized dysregulation is stress suppression from nervous system overload.
-Introverted kids can set boundaries—dysregulated kids often can’t.
+Introversion is a personality trait, while internalized dysregulation is when a child is holding in stress because their nervous system is overwhelmed.
+Introverted kids can still set boundaries, , but kids with internalized dysregulation often can’t.

 At what age should I be concerned about people-pleasing?